medusajs/medusa/docs/services/CartService.md

 # Cart Service
 In Medusa a cart is where a customer can add items that they intend to purchase later.
-The Cart service is responsible for making the operations necessary for handling items in the cart and completing a checkout.
+The Cart service is responsible for making the operations necessary for handling items in the cart and completing checkout.

 ## Creating carts